-Over the past years, widespread antibiotic resistance has become an important threat to modern medicine, and has attracted much attention and efforts.
-Efforts to develop new antibiotics with novel drug targets may be a priority.
-Microbial genomics is a promising method for drug targets discovery.
-Coupled with powerful bioinformatics tools, it enables the identification, detection, selection, and validation of novel antibacterial pathways for the acceleration of the drug discovery process, through providing information about bacterial genome sequences, DNA methylation, and gene or protein expression levels on a genome-wide scale.
+Over the past years, widespread antibiotic resistance has attracted much attention since it became an important threat to modern medicine.
+Efforts to develop new antibiotics with novel drug targets are prioritized.
+Microbial genomics is a promising method to discover drug targets.
+Coupled with powerful bioinformatics tools, microbial genomics enables the identification, detection, selection, and validation of novel antibacterial pathways to accelerate the drug discovery process.
+Information on the bacterial genome sequences, DNA methylation, and gene or protein expression levels on a genome-wide scale are produced.
 Comparative genomic methods can identify highly conserved genes within and between bacterial species, making them attractive drug targets for the development of new antibiotics.Request a Quote

 According to your specific needs, we employ various sequencing platforms, including Illumina Miseq/Hiseq, Roche 454, PacBio Sequel, and Nanopore MinION systems, to gain huge and accurate microbial genomic data.
 We provide comprehensive information about genomic sequence and annotation of bacterial and archaeal genomes, and perform comparative genomics and evolutionary studies to find out the key genes that participate in key bacterial processes using tools such as the TIGR Comprehensive Microbial Resource (CMR) and OrthoMCL standalone software.